Phone: (540) 951-4800

 Dr. Brigman is co-founder of The Cascade Group.
 She is a native of Martinsville, Virginia and first attended Virginia Tech in 1970.
 She obtained her M.A. in Sociology from East Carolina University with a specialty in Behavioral Marital Therapy in 1982.
 She returned to Virginia Tech for her doctoral studies in Marriage and Family Therapy which she completed in 1986.
 Dr. Brigman worked at St. Albans Carilion Psychiatric Hospital in Radford, Virginia as a Family Therapist and an Eating Disorder Specialist for ten years while working in private practice.
 She established The Cascade Group in the Fall of 2002 with her husband and colleague, Joseph McVoy.
 Dr. Brigman is a Clinical Member of the American Association of Marriage and Family Therapy.
 She is currently writing a text entitled, Child Onset Eating Disorders: The Work of Hilde Bruch and Children.

-Dr. Brigman enjoys music, movies, walking, sailing, and time with her family.
+Dr. Brigman enjoys outdoor activities, travel, music, movies, and time with her family.

 Her expertise is in the following areas:

 -Women's Issues including working with women in graduate school.

 I entered this field, in my thirties, as a client and not as a therapist, because I was disappointed with the help that I had received.
 Although my counselor was very supportive, he offered no direct guidance as to how to carry out the change that I needed.
 This frustration led me to explore the possibility of going into the counseling field.
 It seemed overwhelming to even consider at that time.
 Thankfully, I left my old career and entered graduate school.
 As a result of my own experience, I now see myself as having the responsibility to both motivate you and provide you with the tools necessary to accomplish your goals.
 At the same time, I am also the source of encouragement and support as you face the uncertainty of change.